 But here lies the caveat.
 There’s no secret path to Get Rich Quick – sorry Herbalife.
 To get anything worthwhile requires time and sacrifice.
 Even if we were able to have everything we wanted tomorrow – we wouldn’t approach it with the same gusto had we had to claw and scratch our way to get there.

 In his book Influence: The Psychology of Persuasion, Robert B. Cialdini brings up the concept of hazing in college fraternities.
 He wondered why the activities that took place during Hell Week always consisted of extreme initiation challenges?
 Couldn’t pledges do less glamorous community service instead?

 His question led him to a study from 1959 done by researchers Elliot Aronson and Judson Mills.
 They found that “college women who had to endure a severely embarrassing initiation ceremony in order to gain access to a sex discussion group convinced themselves that their new group and its discussions were extremely valuable…” This further confirmed their hypothesis that ” persons who go through a great deal of trouble or pain to attain something tend to value it more highly than persons who attain the same thing with minimum effort.”

 We see this play out time and time again.
 People who win the lottery tend to go broke within a few years.
 Kids from wealthy households have a track record of being reckless with their spending.
 When something isn’t earned – it is more likely to be squandered.

 Push yourself.
-Do the things that may be unpleasant in the moment, but in the long run they will get you where you want to go.
-Whether it be training for a marathon, writing every day to finish your manuscript, building a marketing strategy for your start up, or whatever steps you need to take to reach your goals.
+Do the things that may be unpleasant at the moment, but in the long run, they will get you where you want to go.
+Whether it be training for a marathon, writing every day to finish your manuscript, building a marketing strategy for your startup, or whatever steps you need to take to reach your goals.
 It’s going to be hard, you will get uncomfortable and it’s going to be worth it.

 Copyright © 2017 Sky Patterson